TeachersPayTeachers/tpt-connect/README.md

   `GET`; otherwise `false`) - whether or not TpT-Connect should store the response data in its Redux store.
-Available options are: `'replace'` (same as `true`), `'append'` (adds the returned resource to the existing resources in the state), `'prepend'` (prepends resource to the existing resources in state) and `'remove'` (removes the returned resources from the resources in the state), or `false` to not store at all.
-This options is useful especially when an action returns returns an updated/deleted resource and you want TpT-Connect to update its store w/out having to make additional requests.
+Available options are: `'replace'` (same as `true`), `'append'` (adds the returned resource to the existing resources in the state), `'prepend'` (prepends resource to the existing resources in state) and `'remove'` (removes the returned resources from the resources in the state), `false` to not store at all, and if a function is passed in it will use it as a custom merge strategy calling with `function(newArray, oldArray)`.
+  This option is useful especially when an action returns returns an updated/deleted resource and you want TpT-Connect to update its store w/out having to make additional requests.

 - `debounce` (`Number`, optional) - number of milliseconds TpT-Connect should